 The plot induced by this process will normally require a lesser character who may be termed the "proxy hero."
 He is the person, along with others like him, who is matched against the villains of the piece, in a theme which is really the personal saga of that all-important lead character, who is developed through his influence and action towards the lesser figures.

 The proxy can be replaced by another, even from the wrong camp.
 The unity lies in the lead character's identity with the plot.
-When incidents and situation are fed to him, they are used or rejected, according t how the rebound to the writer.
+When incidents and situation are fed to him, they are used or rejected, according to how they rebound to the writer.

 This isn't metaphysical bunk.
 It's the system I have used, though it may sound odd when rationalized.